gsaldias/gsaldias.github.io/Research.md

 * Marcus Sobarzo, Gonzalo S. Saldías, Fabian J. Tapia, Luis Bravo, Carlos Moffat, John L. Largier.
 (2016).
 On subsurface cooling associated with the Biobio River Canyon (Chile).
 Journal of Geophysical Research: Oceans, 121, 4568-4584, doi:10.1002/2016JC011796.

 ### Research Projects
+* A modeling study of the influence of the Biobio Canyon on physical and biogeochemical processes off central Chile.
+ECOS-ANID 2023, 2024-2026.
+Principal Investigator.
 * Revisiting coastal upwelling and cross-shore transport off central-southern Chile: The impact of submarine canyons.
 FONDECYT Regular 1220167, 2022-2026.
 Principal Investigator.
 * The missing peace of the puzzle: exploring the role of submarine canyons on the functioning of coastal upwelling system off central-southern Chile.
 Concurso Nacional de Acceso a Embarcaciones para Investigación Científica 2022 (AUB2200011).
 Principal Investigator.
 * The impact of numerous submarine canyons on upwelling of deep/slope water onto the continental shelf.
 NSERC-Canada 2018-2019.
 Principal Investigator.